Around houses, retaining walls make sloping areas usable by creating level space for gardens, driveways, terraces, and walkways.

 Unless the retaining wall is showing extensive deterioration, removing and rebuilding the walls should not be necessary.

 Removing and rebuilding a retaining wall is an expensive, time-consuming process that typically involves heavy equipment, major excavation and the loss of valuable landscaping features.

 Poor Quality Wall Anchors:

 Retaining wall anchors are exposed to the elements -- both in the soil and on the wall plates themselves.
 If these anchors are poorly made or not treated to resist corrosion, they will quickly look old and unsightly.
 This will lower your property value and possibly lead to early failure of the anchor itself.

 We recommend installing wall anchors made with galvanized steel -- with a written warranty that stands by the product for decades to come.

 At Connecticut Basement Systems, we provide warrantied solutions for retaining wall repair throughout Connecticut.
 For homeowners interested in learning more about their unique problem, we offer free, written retaining wall repair quotes at no obligation.
 To schedule an appointment with one of our specialists, call or e-mail us today!

-We proudly serve West Hartford, Norwalk, Stamford areas such as Hamden, Fairfield, Greenwich, Trumbull, Darien, New Canaan, Milford, and nearby.
+We proudly serve West Hartford, Norwalk, Stamford areas such as Hamden, Fairfield, Greenwich, Milford, Trumbull, Darien, Poughkeepsie, and nearby.

 our service area